 Carmine Replacement Options for Dairy & Beverage

-Of course, another key motivation for removing carmine from product formulations is the need to meet Kosher or Halal requirements.
-In an era where consumers are concerned with pure and simple ingredient lists and transparency, demand for Kosher or Halal certified food products is on the rise.
+Of course, another key motivation for removing carmine from product formulations is the need to meet kosher or halal requirements.
+In an era where consumers are concerned with pure and simple ingredient lists and transparency, demand for kosher or halal certified food products is on the rise.

-The desire for carmine-free labeling presents some challenges for formulators.
+The desire for carmine free labeling presents some challenges for formulators.
 This is notably the case for dairy applications where carmine produces very good red and orange shades.
 Carmine also exhibits strong heat and light stability and adheres well to fruit preparations used in dairy.
 Furthermore, carmine tends to resist migrating or bleeding better than typical alternatives.
 This can be beneficial in applications such as Greek yogurt or juice beverages with fruit pulp.
-In the beverage arena, shade stability with natural colourants is always a key challenge.
+In the beverage arena, shade stability with natural colorants is always a key challenge.

-The obvious solutions from a shade perspective (depending on desired colour) will be some blend of vegetable or fruit juices.
+The obvious solutions from a shade perspective (depending on desired color) will be some blend of vegetable or fruit juices.
 Sources might include purple sweet potato, beet, black carrot, or potentially red cabbage.
-The latter is tricky to work with due to potential off-notes that may affect this finished flavour.
+The latter is tricky to work with due to potential off-notes that may affect this finished flavor.
 Some excellent shades can be achieved using blends of these juices, although stability and bleed are potential problems depending on the application.

 Finally, development of new non-migrating encapsulation technologies will yield superior alternatives for end applications such as fruit preparations in the near future.